-Lama Chopa for Lama Yeshe Day and Losar (Tibetan New Year)
+Lama Chopa puja for Losar (Tibetan New Year) and Lama Yeshe Day

-Led by Geshe Samten from Kopan Monastery in Kathmandhu, Nepal
+Led by Kerry Prest and Geshe Samten from Kopan Monastery in Kathmandhu, Nepal

 Lama Chopa (Offering to the Spiritual Guide) is a devotional practice in Tibetan Buddhism.
 During the puja (chanted prayer ceremony) we make requests and offerings to all the spiritual guides of our tradition, beginning with Shakyamuni Buddha and extending to our present teachers and Lamas who have shown us the path to happiness, liberation and spiritual enlightenment.
 We request all the Spiritual Guides to bless our minds with the same realisations that they themselves have cultivated.
 By offering sincere, heartfelt requests in this way our minds receive the full blessings of this precious lineage and quickly actualise the realisations of the path.